 - International Students

-- Situated in the cultural heart of London, directly opposite the world famous Royal Albert Hall and adjacent to the Royal College of Art and Imperial College London.
+The Royal College of Music's dedicated and experienced professors include respected international musicians at the forefront of their fields, many who are principal players with London’s major orchestras.
+RCM's musicians perform in fantastic venues, with world-leading conductors and directors, and RCM composers see their works brought to life by brilliant performers.
+Situated in the cultural heart of London, directly opposite the world famous Royal Albert Hall and adjacent to the Royal College of Art and Imperial College London.

 - Entry by audition and interview.